 It’s free!
 Your ballot is mailed to you with a postage-paid return envelope.

 It’s Easy!
 You can either return your absentee ballot by mail or drop it off in the RED box located in the parking lot area of City Hall.

 The time to request an absentee ballot has passed.
 If you requested or mailed an absentee ballot, you can track it at MyVote.wi.gov.
 You will know once it’s been mailed to you, when you can expect it to be delivered and when it’s been received.

 Absentee Ballots must be received by Election Day.
 Postmarked ballots on or before Election Day will not count if the City does not receive them before the polls close at 8 PM on Election Day.

-If you have not yet returned your ballot, please use one of our 16 drop boxes by 7 PM on Election Day.
+If you have not yet returned your ballot, please use our drop box by 7 PM on Election Day.